This post will take you through how to set up a WooCommerce loyalty program for your store.

 Role Restrictions

-If you add a role here and the user logs in, they will not see anything in their My Accounts area or any of the messages throughout the site.
+Then, if you add a role here and the user logs in, they will not see anything in their My Accounts area or any of the messages throughout the site.
 It will be impossible for them to accumulate points.

 Points Calculation

-There are three settings for setting points calculation in your loyalty program.
+There are three settings for setting points calculation in your loyalty program:

 Points calculation options